silvercircle/silvercircle.github.io/_posts/2017-08-22-Blogging-with-jekyll.markdown

 rich media content OR some HTML and CSS knowledge.
-Either way, it's a bit more complex than taking an image and dragging it into your post, but it is possible and as you can see here on this site, the results don't look different from pages that were created with a full grown CMS..
+Either way, it's a bit more complex than taking an image and dragging it into your post, but it is possible and as you can see here on this site, the results don't look different from pages that were created with a full grown CMS.

+Authoring static sites doesn't mean you have to forget **all** the cool things like pretty picture galleries.
+These things are usually implemented on the client's side via JavaScript and all you have to do as a site author is to include some scripts and CSS in your pages and format your content in a way that allows the scripts to find and transform it.

 In some way, it is also more flexible.
-Most CMS only allow subsets of HTML and/or CSS while Jekyll allows basically everything (except scripts).
+Most CMS only allow subsets of HTML and/or CSS while Jekyll allows basically everything (except scripts), but that flexibility comes with a price, as most things do.
+As an author, you have to adopt your workflow and leave the comfortable WYSIWY(P)G (the 'P' stands for probably) world you may be used to.

 ## There are cons, there must be, right?